neondatabase-labs/rag-neon-postgres-openai-azure-python/README.md

        azd env set POSTGRES_PASSWORD [password]
        azd env set POSTGRES_DATABASE [dbname]
        azd env set POSTGRES_SSL require
+       azd env set DEPLOY_NEON_SERVERLESS_POSTGRES false
        ```

        After this, redeploy your app, and it will be connected to the Neon database.

-    3. Run `azd deploy` to update these values in the Azure Container App
+    3. Run `azd provision` to update these values in the Azure Container App

 6. Connect to NeonDB and populate sample data.